 Jaipur has its own magic too, and seeing an example of a planned city from such an early date was truly impressive.

 Jodhpur was an also an amazing experience.
 We visited the Mehrangarh Fort and toured the city bazaar.
-Seeing the dome of the Umaid Bhawan Palace in the distance made us realise just how large a city it is.
+Seeing the dome of the Umaid Bhawan Palace in the distance made us realize just how large a city it is.

 What was especially wonderful about our trip was the knowledge that we were in safe hands.
 The chance to travel in comfort and safety with our driver made the whole experience better.
 And seeing the countryside and villages as we passed was another bonus.’